HW Instructions

 - Milestone 4 corresponds to the heading Regression Diagnostics

 functions in your output.
-I will put all the files into one directory (folder), so it is important that you use exactly the read_csv()
+I will put all the files into one directory (folder), so it is important that you use the read_csv()

 function I have written in the template.qmd